Cooper seeking improved warning system after deadly tornado

 Before the tornado hit his Ocean Ridge Storage Solutions business about a mile (1.6 kilometers) from the Ocean Ridge Plantation, he said he was already struggling financially from the governor’s pandemic-related business restrictions.
 And because his other businesses were strong, Dobkin said, he couldn’t qualify for a loan through the federal government’s Paycheck Protection Program.
 Now, he said he’s looking at substantial losses after the tornado strike and a long road to recovery.

-Two 10,000-square-foot (930 square meter) warehouses storing items for 14 tenants collapsed.
+Two 10,000-square-foot warehouses storing items for 14 tenants collapsed.
 Dobkin expressed aggravation, saying no insurance adjuster had showed up.
 By late Wednesday morning, he was bulldozing the sites that were considered too unsafe to remain in place.

 “I don’t think it’s set in yet for me,” Dobkin said.
 “I think it’s like a dream I’m having.
 I’m gonna wake up in the morning and everything’s going to be OK.
 I don’t even know what to think at this point.”